NevilXD/NoahAI/README.md

   <h2 align="center">Noah AI 👾</h2>

-  _🥀 Noah is an Artificial Intelligence made using JavaScript<br/>And HTML, CSS for making a beautiful UI✨._
+  _🥀 Noah is an Artificial Intelligence made using JavaScript for logic 🧑‍💻<br/>And HTML, CSS for making a beautiful UI✨._

   <a href="https://nevilxd.github.io/NoahAI"><strong>➥ Live Demo 🖤</strong></a>